Forma Tadre

 Forma Tadre is a German electronic music project performed solo by Andreas Meyer.
 Forma Tadre's music spans numerous styles, from darkwave / Neue Deutsche Welle to industrial / EBM to ambient.

 History

 Forma Tadre began as a three-piece band in 1986 including Andreas Meyer.
 Andreas was heavily influenced by the electronic band Tangerine Dream which provided the impetus for the name Forma Tadre as a sort of portmanteau from Tangerine Dream's album Force Majeure.
+He has stated that Tangerine Dream's album Phaedra inspired him to start making music and buy his first synthesizer.

 The band played some live shows and recorded an EP, Brightful Times, in 1987, which was produced by German producer Robert "Bobby" Giddens, who worked with many German bands including DAF.
 After this release, two of the members eventually split from the band without producing any more releases together, leaving Andreas as the sole member by 1994.

 After the trio dissolved, Andreas was convinced by Björn Junemann - a member of Haujobb at the time - to submit demo tapes to record labels, which eventually led to the attention of Off-Beat Records, who released his next two albums.